Main Menu

 Equestrian Campsite

-Associated with an equestrian trail system; may be basic or electric.
-Use is limited to campers with horses.
-An exception applies at St. Joe State Park where campers without horses may occupy equestrian campsites.
+Associated with an equestrian trail system; may be basic, electric or electric/water.
+At Cuivre River State Park, use is limited to campers with horses.
+At all other parks with equestrian campsites – Sam A. Baker, Johnson’s Shut-Ins and St. Joe – campers without horses may occupy equestrian sites.

 Family Campsite

 A campsite that comprises two camping pads as well as two tables, grills and lantern posts.
-Utilities, if available, also will have two hook-ups.
+Utilities, if available, also have two hookups.
 Family sites may be basic, electric, electric/water or sewer/electric/water.

 Special Camping Areas